 This is due to the fact that leather is a porous material that easily absorbs whatever it comes into contact with.

 Poison ivy oils can stay in leather boots, shoes, jackets, and gloves and transfer their venom to your skin.
 As a result, it is critical that you treat your leather items that have come into contact with poison ivy plants properly so that your skin does not come into contact with it and your leather is not ruined.

 How to get poison ivy out of leather

-Now that we’ve established the need of removing poison ivy oil from leather, let’s go through my step-by-step guide on how to do so.
+Now that we’ve established the need to remove poison ivy oil from leather let’s go through my step-by-step guide on how to do so.